Crouse History, Family Crest & Coats of Arms

 The name Crouse is rooted in the ancient Anglo-Saxon culture.
 It was a name for someone who was a brave or fierce person.
 The surname Crouse is derived from the Old English words crus or cruse.

-First found in Bedfordshire (Old English: Bedanfordscir), located in Southeast-central England, formerly part of the Anglo-Saxon kingdom of Mercia, where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.
+The surname Crouse was first found in Bedfordshire (Old English: Bedanfordscir), located in Southeast-central England, formerly part of the Anglo-Saxon kingdom of Mercia, where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

 This web page shows only a small excerpt of our Crouse research.
-Another 272 words (19 lines of text) are included under the topic Early Crouse History in all our PDF Extended History products and printed products wherever possible.
+Another 45 words (3 lines of text) are included under the topic Early Crouse History in all our PDF Extended History products and printed products wherever possible.

 Some of the Crouse family moved to Ireland, but this topic is not covered in this excerpt.

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Crouses to arrive on North American shores: